Baden-Powell grave: Inscription

-His gravestone bears a circle with a dot in the center, "ʘ", which is the trail sign for "Going home", or "I have gone home".
+His gravestone bears a circle with a dot in the centre, "ʘ", which is the trail sign for "Going home", or "I have gone home".

 Legacy

 Kenya has declared Baden-Powell's grave a national monument.
 The nation's largest newspaper, the Daily Nation, has called the Scouting founder's final resting place "one of the most revered shrines and pilgrimage sites in the world", with as many as 50,000 people visiting the site each year.
 Each year on 22 February, members of the Kenya Scouts Association and Kenya Girl Guides Association celebrate Founders' Day at the grave.
 The British government employs staff to maintain the site.